0xthi/solana-rug-pull-checker/README.md

 ### Note

 This SDK determines most tokens and tokens that are listed in Raydium.
 It may fail sometimes as it is in development.
+So use cautiously.